SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leafletproxy.md

 In the case of Shiny, you may want to further customize a map, even after it is rendered to an output.
 At this point, the in-memory representation of the map is long gone, and the user's web browser has already realized the Leaflet map instance.

 This is where `leafletProxy()` comes in.
 It returns an object that can stand in for the usual Leaflet map object.
-The usual map functions like `addPolygons` and `setView` can be called, and instead of customizing an in-memory representation, these commands will execute on the live Leaflet map instance optimizing you map!
+The usual map functions like `addPolygons` and `setView` can be called, and instead of customizing an in-memory representation, these commands will execute on the live Leaflet map instance, optimizing your map!

 ===